 - International students admitted through consultation with the Office of International Education (OIE).
 Transfer credits will normally be awarded as recommended by the OIE Director.
 In some cases, credit will not be awarded, but courses may be waived as appropriate.
-Exceptions can be made by the Assistant Dean for Academic Affairs of the College of Engineering.
+Exceptions can be made by the Associate Dean for Academic Affairs of the College of Engineering.

 Curriculum Substitution and/Or Allowance Petition

 Occasional exceptions from the prescribed curriculum are permitted with student petition and approval.
 Such petitions are initiated by the student through the submission of a completed Curriculum Substitution and/or Allowance Request form in the Engineering college office.
 The basis for the request must be reasonable and documented.
 A copy of the approved petition is placed in the student’s file; a second copy is returned to the adviser, and a third copy is made available to the student through the college office.Back To Top

 Engineering students will be recognized by the dean of the college as having achieved the distinction of dean’s list for the respective semester if they: complete 12 or more credits, have a semester GPA of at least 3.500 and did not receive any grades of I, ADW, WA, F, U or UNC for the semester.Back To Top